 A Quick Glimpse at Net Double Bogey - World Handicap System

-With the launch of the World Handicap System next January, we will see the current procedure of Equitable Stroke Control (ESC – Handicap System Section 4-3) abolished in favor of Net Double Bogey (to be Rule 3.1 in the Rules of Handicapping).
+With the launch of the World Handicap System, the old procedure of Equitable Stroke Control (ESC – Handicap System Section 4-3) has been abolished in favor of Net Double Bogey (to be Rule 3.1 in the Rules of Handicapping).

-Net Double Bogey will be used when a player’s actual score or Most Likely Score (* see notation below) exceeds a maximum number derived using the following formula:
+Net Double Bogey is used when a player’s actual score or Most Likely Score (* see notation below) exceeds a maximum number derived using the following formula:

 Net Double Bogey = Par + 2 + / - Handicap strokes received or given on a hole